Jamaica Kincaid: Tone and style

-Kincaid's unique style has created disagreement among critics and scholars, and as Harold Bloom explains: "Most of the published criticism of Jamaica Kincaid has stressed her political and social concerns, somewhat at the expense of her literary qualities."
+Kincaid's style has created disagreement among critics and scholars, and as Harold Bloom explains: "Most of the published criticism of Jamaica Kincaid has stressed her political and social concerns, somewhat at the expense of her literary qualities."
 As works such as At the Bottom of the River and The Autobiography of My Mother use Antiguan cultural practices, some critics say these works employ magical realism.
 "The author claims, however, that [her work] is 'magic' and 'real,' but not necessarily [works] of 'magical realism'."
 Other critics claim that her style is "modernist" because much of her fiction is "culturally specific and experimental".
 It has also been praised for its keen observation of character, curtness, wit, and lyrical quality.
 Her short story "Girl" is essentially a list of instructions on how a girl should live and act, but the messages are much larger than the literal list of suggestions.
 Derek Walcott, 1992 Nobel laureate, said of Kincaid's writing: "As she writes a sentence, psychologically, its temperature is that it heads toward its own contradiction.
 It's as if the sentence is discovering itself, discovering how it feels.
 And that is astonishing, because it's one thing to be able to write a good declarative sentence; it's another thing to catch the temperature of the narrator, the narrator's feeling.
 And that's universal, and not provincial in any way".
 Susan Sontag has also commended Kincaid's writing for its "emotional truthfulness," poignancy, and complexity.
 Her writing has been described as "fearless" and her "force and originality lie in her refusal to curb her tongue".
 Giovanna Covi describes her unique writing: "The tremendous strength of Kincaid's stories lies in their capacity to resist all canons.
 They move at the beat of a drum and the rhythm of jazz…" She is described as writing with a "double vision" meaning that one line of plot mirrors another, providing the reader with rich symbolism that enhances the possibilities of interpretation.